One hour weekly lessons at your home.

 - Traditional and modern methods customized for each student

 I have 15 years experience teaching music in private lessons and in group settings.
 I use a variety of modern and traditional approaches which I customize for each student to fit their individual goals.
-My teaching style can be more relaxed and fun or more intense and rigorous.
-I strive to provide performance opportunities throughout the year, some paid for top students.
+My teaching style can be more relaxed and fun or more intense and rigorous depending on the student preference.
+I strive to provide performance opportunities throughout the year.
 Music books come complete with piano accompaniment on CD to make practicing fun.

 Beginning students learn several simple songs that teach great tone and rhythm using classical, folk, blues, rock, ragtime, bluegrass and Suzuki pieces.
 Students learn concepts such as syncopation, rhythm, note reading, articulations, asymmetrical time meters and and more.
 Each book comes with a CD with piano accompaniment which makes practicing at home enjoyable.